Felipesv1/LipeflixApp/README.md

 <!-- Project Description -->
 <p align="center">
-  LipeflixApp is a responsive web application built using ReactJS, Styled Components, and TailwindCSS, designed to showcase movies and TV shows.
+  LipeflixApp is a responsive web application built using ReactJS, Styled Components, designed to showcase movies and TV shows.
 </p>

 <!-- Technologies -->